VendettaForFreedom/TeleTweet/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or want to add features, please fork the repository, commit your changes, and submit a pull request.

+- We have deployment on feature-* branches that has an open pull request with build tag
+- Production deployment when there is a merge on deployment branch

 ## License
 GPL 2.0__